 Training.
 Most modern armed forces have taken to the idea of job training as a primary reason to enlist.
 While an orc raider may not plan on a sociology major after service, it will likely seek opportunities for increasing its combat skills and notoriety; in humanoid cultures, being a strong warrior brings status, comfort, wealth and mates, and you can only gain so much field experience striking straw dummies in a cave.

 Travel.
-Another modern recruiting strategy, the chance to see the world can be a string motivator.
+Another modern recruiting strategy, the chance to see the world can be a stirring motivator.
 In most fantasy games, humanoids eke out a meagre existence from the most inhospitable regions of the game world.
 The choice between someday taking charge of the family cave or striking out to make one’s own mark upon the world is an easy one for more intelligent or enterprising humanoids.
 Why not join the evil wizard?
 He’s paying in gold, will supply three meals a day, and you’ll get to kill human and elf heroes as part of the job.

 Involuntary service tends to translate into reduced morale, and in some cases outright insubordination or rebellion, but it also carries with it the lowest price.
 They serve, or else.
 Involuntary service forms include:

 Conscription.
 Sometimes, by virtue of some sort of civic authority or legal arrangement, the villain can demand obedience.
 This generally happens when, for example, a tribal chieftain strikes a bargain with the villain, and the chief sends some of his warriors to support the villain’s plans.
+It can also be found in campaigns featuring totalitarian nations which retain complete control over their citizens.

 Threats and fear.
 This circumstance arises when the villain has control over something the humanoids value, whether it is loved ones held hostage or the humanoids’ own lives.